0xPBIT/maiar-ai/apps/website/docs/01-building-plugins/02-executors.md

 You can add hardcoded strings to the `data` field of the `PluginResult` object.

-The `helpfulInstruction` field is particularly important example as it co-locates data with guidance for the model:
+Adding metadata such as `helpfulInstruction` is particularly important as it co-locates data with guidance for the model:

 ```typescript
 return {